Freemium Pricing Strategy: When It Works for SaaS

 2. What is my natural upgrade trigger?
 Name the specific moment a free user needs to pay.
 If you cannot describe it in one sentence, you do not have one yet.

 3. Is my TAM large enough?
 Multiply your realistic free-user acquisition rate by a 3% conversion rate.
-If that number does not produce enough MRR to sustain the business, freemium is the wrong model.
+If that number does not produce enough MRR to sustain the business, freemium pricing is the wrong model.

 4. Can I measure free-to-paid conversion weekly?
 If you cannot track how many free users convert, when they convert, and why, you are flying blind.
 This metric should be on your core dashboard.

-Freemium-to-Paid Conversion Benchmarks
+Freemium Pricing Conversion Benchmarks

 Here are the numbers that matter, sourced and dated so you can benchmark honestly.